diecccoo/Cultural-heritage-bigdata-project/config/README.md

   Ensures that Kafka advertises a reachable hostname (`kafka`) to other containers in the Docker network.
 Without this, Spark and other services might fail to connect.

 - `auto.create.topics.enable=true`
   Allows Kafka to automatically create topics when a producer sends a message to a non-existing topic.
-Useful for prototyping, but should be disabled in production.

 - `log.dirs=/var/lib/kafka/data`
   Path where Kafka stores its internal message logs.
 This is mounted to a Docker volume for persistence.